 The functionality of LE is to block the relay under normal loading conditions as long as the load impedance is within the LE characteristic.
 Its characteristic consists of a circle cut by straight lines which represents the load angle.
 The radius of the circle represents the magnitude of minimum load impedance.
 Bearing in mind that LE responds only to balancing positive current, it is shown that LE characteristic does not need to grade with any forward zones as long as the maximum load angle is less than the line angle with sufficient margin.

 The main objective of PSB is to block the operation of phase distance elements for stable swing.
 Its characteristic consists of two blinders or circles, one inner and one outer.
 The inner blinder/circle should encompass the outermost zone of phase distance protection that has been selected for blocking.
-The outer blinder/circle should be set so that the closest minimum load impedance locus to be outside the outer blinder/circle characteristic for all loading conditions.
+The outer blinder/circle should be set so that the closest minimum load impedance locus is outside the outer blinder/circle characteristic for all loading conditions.

-In this paper, it is shown that the load-ability limit of distance relays of numerical relays should be calculated based on outer blinder/circle characteristics of PSB rather than the conventional method of the last forward zone, otherwise the functionality of PSB will be ineffective and relay may trip on stable swings.
-With this concept mathematical equations for the calculation of RLL are developed for two cases, one with blinder and one with circular characteristics for PSB.
+In this paper, it is shown that the load-ability limit of distance relays of numerical relays should be calculated based on the outer blinder/circle characteristics of PSB rather than the conventional method of the last forward zone, otherwise the functionality of PSB will be ineffective and relay may trip on stable swings.
+With this concept mathematical equations for the calculation of RLL are developed for two cases, one with a blinder and one with circular characteristics for PSB.
 In addition to impedance relays, a methodology for the calculation of RLL for current differential and overcurrent protection of new numerical relays is given.
 Finally, the results of an analysis of system disturbances that have occurred under normal system loading conditions due to wrong relay settings, design errors, relay failures, and human errors during testing are discussed.
-It will be shown how these disturbances could have been prevented if correct design philosophy and test procedures had been implemented.
+It will be shown how these disturbances could have been prevented if the correct design philosophy and test procedures had been implemented.

 Download full papers at the end of this page